Can you buy life insurance while pregnant?

 During pregnancy

-Applications from pregnant people in the first trimester are typically approved, but applications submitted in the third trimester are often delayed until after birth due to the unpredictability of your health during this stage of pregnancy.
+Applications from pregnant people in the first trimester are typically approved, but applications submitted in the third trimester are sometimes delayed until after birth due to the unpredictability of your health during this stage of pregnancy.

 After pregnancy